PierrunoYT/AI-Web-Crawler/README.md

 ## Configuration

-Crawl4AI can be configured using environment variables.
+Crawl4AI can be configured using environment variables:

 On Windows, you can set these variables using the `set` or `setx` commands:

 ```
 set OPENAI_API_KEY=your_openai_api_key